-Professor Lorenzon works in medium and high-energy hadronic physics as a member of the Seaquest collaboration at Fermilab and the HERMES collaboration at DESY.
+Professor Lorenzon works in unpolarized and polarized hadronic physics as a member of the Seaquest collaboration at Fermilab, and as the Spokesperson for the approved polarized Drell-Yan experiment at Fermilab.
 He has served as a Deputy Spokesman for HERMES from 1997-1998.
-From 1995-2007, the HERMES experiment has provided fundamental new insights into the spin structure as well as into the general structure of the nucleon and how it is affected by the nuclear medium, using the 27.5 GeV HERA electron storage ring.
-For the Seaquest experiment, he is building the cryogenic targets and will study the antiquark distribution in the nucleon sea to gain a better understanding of the model that describes nucleons.
-The Drell/Yan experiment at Fermilab is tentatively scheduled for summer 2010.
+For the Seaquest experiment, he has built the cryogenic targets and is studying the antiquark distribution in the nucleon sea to gain a better understanding of the model that describes nucleons.
+He has just recently received Stage 1 approval for the polarized Drell-Yan experiment (polDY) at Fermilab to study a fundamental prediction of QCD. polDY is expected to run shortly after SeaQuest has finished data collection in late 2015.

 Furthermore, Professor Lorenzon is also engaged in a measurement to study physics beyond the standard model of elementary particle interactions with the Radon-EDM experiment.
 One important pursuit is the search for the CP-violating electric dipole moments of heavy atoms, a problem closely related to understanding the apparent cosmological dominance of matter over antimatter.
 In this work, physics at short range is studied using symmetry and precision measurement techniques accessible with spin polarized systems.
 Rare isotope, e.g. 223-Rn, are used because large enhancements are expected due to the octupole deformation of the nucleus.